Research

 Electrical and Computer Engineering, Technical University of Crete, 2020

 Development of a fully autonomous UAV behavior in Search-and-Rescue, utilizing machine learning approaches in both perception and control.
-The UAV's control and decision making part was based on a Deep Reinforcement Learning (DRL) and Deep Deterministic Policy Gradient (DDPG) model, designed and tested in a custom-crafted OpenAI Gym environment.
-On the perception side, object-of-interest detection was based on a proposed, designed, and trained feed-forward deconvolutional neural network to perform pixel-wise classification and segmentation.
+The UAV's control and decision-making system was based on Deep Reinforcement Learning (DRL) and Deep Deterministic Policy Gradient (DDPG) models and was developed in a custom OpenAI Gym environment.
+For perception, object-of-interest detection was based on a proposed, designed, and trained feed-forward encoder-decoder network to perform pixel-wise classification and semantic segmentation.

 A Novel UAV-Assisted Positioning System for GNSS-Denied Environments